hashgraph/hedera-cli/README.md

 A key advantage of the Hedera CLI Tool is its potential to enhance your workflow.
 It's not just about performing individual tasks; it's about integrating these tasks into a larger, more efficient development process.
 With plans for future integration into Continuous Integration/Continuous Deployment (CI/CD) pipelines, this tool promises to be a versatile asset in the automation and management of Hedera network operations.

+> **🎯 Feature requests** can be submitted on the Hedera CLI repository as an issue.
+Please check the [issues](https://github.com/hashgraph/hedera-cli/issues) before submitting a new one and tag it with the `Feature Request` label.

 ## Prerequisites

 Before proceeding with the installation and setup of the Hedera CLI Tool, ensure the following prerequisites are met: